chadwhitacre/openpath/2026/vibe-coding-fuels-open-source/index.md

 couple years ago.
 I see it as the social-validation approach that would feel most like taxation.
 As the paper authors say, "[t]he infrastructure for these interventions largely exists; what is needed is coordination and will" (p.
 28).
-I don't disagree, but coordination and will are not cheap.
-I even had a couple private conversations with candidate companies.
+I don't disagree.
+I even had a couple conversations with candidate companies, which made crystal clear that "coordination and will" are quite costly.

 Also, artists [don't love Spotify](https://en.wikipedia.org/wiki/Criticism_of_Spotify#Allegations_of_unfair_artist_compensation)